 A clipper ship is a large sailing vessel with three or four masts and square-like sails.
 The bow or front of the boat is wide and raked forward, allowing increased speed on the open ocean.
 The clippers were utilized for the New York-San Francisco run during the California Gold Rush, as well as trans-Atlantic routes.
 The clipper ships of the 1850s are an inspiration for today's Coast Guard cutters, which are designed for speed in rough seas.

 In Boston, there are two significant memorials to Donald McKay.
 The first marker is a large obelisk that stands at Castle Island.
 When entering Boston Harbor by ocean, one passes by the conspicuous monument as it cannot be unnoticed.
 The other memorial is a small pavilion located at Piers Park in East Boston on Marginal Street.
 Thus, Donald McKay has been commemorated on both sides of the harbor for all ships to view.
 Also, McKay's House still stands atop Eagle Hill in East Boston on White Street.
-The following is an edited biography of McKay from Lamb's Biographical Dictionary of the United States, 1903:
+Following is an edited biography of McKay from Lamb's Biographical Dictionary of the United States, 1903: